 Ixmiquilpan in Municipality of Ixmiquilpan, Hidalgo, Mexico — The Central Highlands

 Topics.
-This historical marker is listed in these topic lists: Arts, Letters, Music • Wars, Non-US.
-A significant historical year for this entry is 1906.
+This historical marker is listed in this topic list: Government & Politics.
+A significant historical date for this entry is July 1, 1906.

 Location.
-20° 29.116′ N, 99° 13.13′ W. Marker is in Ixmiquilpan, Hidalgo, in Municipality of Ixmiquilpan.
-Marker is on 5 de Mayo south of Libramiento al Cardonal, on the Touch for map.
+20° 28.921′ N, 99° 13.072′ W. Marker is in Ixmiquilpan, Hidalgo, in Municipality of Ixmiquilpan.
+Marker is at the intersection of Alarcón de Ocaña and Nicolás Romero, on the right when traveling south on Alarcón de Ocaña.
+Touch for map.
 Marker is in this post office area: Ixmiquilpan, Hidalgo 42300, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 kilometers of this marker, measured as the crow flies.
 Convent of San Miguel Archangel Ixmiquilpan (about 120 meters away, measured in a direct line); Temple and Convent of San Miguel Arcángel (about 120 meters away); Diana the Huntress (approx. 0.2 kilometers away); Municipal Palace (approx. 0.3 kilometers away); Hidalgo Theater Benito Juárez (approx. 0.4 kilometers away); The San Miguel Arcangel Bridge (approx. 0.8 kilometers away); The Founding of Alfajayucan (approx. 15.9 kilometers away).
 Touch for a list and map of all markers in Ixmiquilpan.